Zebrafish as a Preclinical Model for Evaluating DMD Drug Therapies and Biomarkers

-The zebrafish model can also be used to assess mRNA biomarkers associated with disease progression and drug-induced disease amelioration using qRT-PCR and RNA-seq.
-Because many of the drugs Maves assesses are already being used in the clinic or in clinical trials, findings from her zebrafish research could potentially be rapidly incorporated into drug-combination therapies for patients.
+The zebrafish model can also be used to assess mRNA and microRNA biomarkers associated with disease progression and drug-induced disease amelioration using qRT-PCR and RNA-seq.
+Because many of the drugs the Maves Lab assesses are already being used in the clinic or in clinical trials, findings from her zebrafish research could potentially be rapidly incorporated into drug-combination therapies for patients.
 In addition, the analysis of the DMD cardiac phenotype and cardiac mRNA markers addresses a critical knowledge gap in DMD cardiac issues that may be relevant in the development of new therapies.

 The aquatics facility at Seattle Children’s Research Institute is equipped with tools specific to measuring muscle abnormality in the zebrafish DMD model and allows for high-throughput screening for DMD therapies, either individually or in combination.
 Maves’ research tools can also be applied to facioscaphulohumeral muscular dystrophy and other forms of the disease.